xinbenlv/rfc-draft-authcodesec/README.md

 Abstract

-  This document defines a new standard for domain transfer authorization that replaces the traditional shared-secret authcode with a cryptographic signature-based system.
-This enhancement provides stronger authentication and authorization mechanisms for domain transfers while maintaining backward compatibility with existing systems.
+  This document specifies a mechanism to enhance domain transfer security by transitioning from a shared-secret authorization model to a cryptographic signature-based validation system that enables authorization based on PKIs (Public Key Identification) and hands over control of the domain to a specific next controller identified by their PKI.
+The process is designed to be fully backward compatible with existing EPP systems through staged incremental upgrades.

 Status of This Memo